75 Things No Man Over 50 Should Own

 We’re living in the Golden Age of television!
 Game of Thrones is about to wrap up the most legendary fun of cinematic fantasy in history.
 Netflix releases a zeitgeist-worthy show on a seemingly weekly basis.
 The sheer amount of high-quality programming is staggering.
 There’s no need to spend time on Keeping Up with the Kardashians!

 If you’ve got a Sony PlayStation 4, you don’t also need a Nintendo Switch and a Microsoft Xbox.
 Pick your poison.

 Sitting in a beanbag chair is like sitting in a bag filled with crunchy mayonnaise.
 There’s nothing kitsch or throwback about them.
 (For the record: same goes for waterbeds.)

 An embarrassing Google search history.

 If your mom can get on your computer right now and take a look at your internet search history without blushing, you’re good.
 If not, you need to seriously rethink what you’re doing online.
-You’re 50 years old, for God’s sake—don’t click on those sites!
+You’re 50 years old—don’t click on those sites!

 Strong opinions about modern music.

 Quick, answer this question!
 What do these three terms mean to you: Juice WRLD, Ava Max, Kodak Black.
 If you answered “shopping mall chains,” you’re…not even remotely close.
 As of this writing, all three are music acts on the Billboard 100.